A01378649/Snake/README.md

 * Implemented the code to give the snake and the food random different colors among a set of 5 colors everytime the program runs.
 * Checked style of script following PEP-8 guidelines.

+Octavio Andrick Sánchez Perusquia
+* Implemented food movement such that it moves one unit periodically.
+* Checked style of script following PEP-8 guidelines.

 ## Install
 1.- Install [git] on your computer.